arcane77/GECH-IT-Issue-Reporting-Management/README.md

 ## 📝 Description

-This application aims to streamline the process of reporting and managing IT issues at GECH (Generic Engineering College or University).
+This application aims to streamline the process of reporting and managing IT issues at GECH (Government Engineering College of Hassan).
 It significantly reduces manual workload by 70% and improves the accuracy of product data by 90%.

 ## 📚 Table of Contents